williambuckingham/CS140EFinalProject/README.md

 ### Overview

 This is my final project for CS 140E : OS Design and Implementation on r/pi A+.
 It is a simple memory corruption checker built in c to detect memory corruption in programs running on the r/pi A+.
 At present, it can identify accessing and writing to non-allocated memory on the heap and also gives a summary of leaked memory that is allocated and then not freed.
+The timer interrupt code in timer-int is substantially taken from code written by Dawson Engler for CS 140E.

 ### Files